Take Back Your House! Declutter and Donate Your Kids’ Toys

 Beyond the bin system, which is great for keeping one specific area under control, you’ll need to consider long-term storage for everything else.
 Bins and shelves that are within your kids’ reach are an easy way to keep things stowed and begin teaching them to clean up when they’re done playing every day.

 You can also help to tame clutter by using space as efficiently as possible instead of adding new shelf systems and containers.
-Get more out of your closets by incorporating custom shelves or wire baskets that can hold toys now and sports equipment or accessories later.
+Get more out of your closets by incorporating custom shelves or wire baskets that can hold toys now and sports equipment or accessories down the road.

 Just as with most organization methods, there are several ways to declutter toys and keep them off the floor.
 Choosing a method that works for you and your kids can go a long way in helping you take back your home.